newrelic/csec-java-agent/README_agent.md

 If you believe you have found a security vulnerability in this project or any of New Relic's products or websites, we welcome and greatly appreciate you reporting it to New Relic through [HackerOne](https://hackerone.com/newrelic).

-If you would like to contribute to this project, review [these guidelines](./CONTRIBUTING.md).
+If you would like to contribute to this project, review [these guidelines](./Contributing Feedback.md).

-To all contributors, we thank you!
-Without your contribution, this project would not be what it is today.
-We also host a community project page dedicated to [Project Name](<LINK TO https://opensource.newrelic.com/projects/...
-PAGE>).

 ## License

-[Project name] is licensed under the [Apache 2.0](http://apache.org/licenses/LICENSE-2.0.txt) License.
+The New Relic csec-java-agent is licensed under the New Relic Pre-Release Software Notice.

->[If applicable: The [project name] also uses source code from third-party libraries.
-Full details on which libraries are used and the terms under which they are licensed can be found in the third-party notices document.]
+The New Relic csec-java-agent also uses source code from third-party libraries.
+You can find full details on which libraries are used and the terms under which they are licensed in the third-party notices document.